 Need a quick summary of the global surgical package and frequently used modifiers?
-This article from CodingIntel will ensure that your medical practice gets paid correctly for services that are paid
+This article from CodingIntel will ensure that your medical practice gets paid correctly for services that are performed.

 What is the Global Surgical Package?